MattLisson/UE-Style-Guide/docs/02_content_directory.md

 There are multiple ways to lay out the content of a UE project.
 In this style, we will be using a structure that relies more on filtering and search abilities of the Content Browser for those working with assets to find assets of a specific type instead of another common structure that groups asset types with folders.

-> If you are using the suffix [naming convention][1.2] above, using folders to contain assets of similar types such as `Meshes`, `Textures`, and `Materials` is a redundant practice as asset types can already both be searched by suffix as well as be filtered in the content browser.
+> If you are using the prefix [naming convention][1.2] above, using folders to contain assets of similar types such as `Meshes`, `Textures`, and `Materials` is a redundant practice as asset types can already both be searched by prefix as well as be filtered in the content browser.

 [](){ #2e1 }
 ## 2e1 Example Project Content Structure